Common mistakes to avoid when starting a business

 • identify new opportunities

-Lack of proper market research is one of the key problems for new businesses.
-It's easy to get carried away with a business idea and set up a business without testing its viability.
+Lack of proper market research and competitive analysis is one of the key problems for new businesses.
+It's easy to get carried away with a business idea and set up a business without testing its market viability or demand forecasting.

-Accurate market data will help prevent over-optimistic forecasts - see market research and market reports.
+Accurate market data, industry insights, and trend analysis will help prevent over-optimistic forecasts - see market research and market reports.

 It is also important to consider what your audience or customer needs are and to use market research to test them.
-You should factor feedback into any products or services you are designing - see user-centred design.
+You should factor customer, user experience (UX) insights, and consumer trends feedback into any products or services you are designing - see user-centred design.

-Failing to share your business ideas with people you trust means that you will miss out on objective feedback.
+Failing to share your business ideas with people you trust means that you will miss out on objective feedback and market validation.

 Brainstorm with colleagues to give you valuable perspective.
 Note any good ideas you get from brainstorming and use them when developing your business.

 Ask potential customers what they think of your plans or allow them to examine a prototype.
-This can help you discover whether your product offers a solution to customers' problems or something new and unique that they would purchase.
+This can help you find if your product solves customer problems or if it's new and unique and they would buy it.

 For further information see research and develop ideas, new products and services.

-If you want to keep your ideas confidential, consider using a non-disclosure agreement, also known as a confidentiality agreement - see non-disclosure agreements.
+If you want to keep your ideas secret, consider using a non-disclosure agreement.
+It is also known as a confidentiality agreement - see non-disclosure agreements.

-• research and use information, such as free government data or your own network of contacts
+• research and use information, such as free government data, industry reports, or your own network of contacts

-• carry out field research to explore customers' profiles and discover buying trends
+• carry out field research,customer surveys, and focus groups to explore customers' profiles and discover buying trends and consumer preferences

 For more information, see market research and market reports and understand your customers' needs.